 Australia’s heatwave continues with record temperatures and sweltering conditions.
 As the mercury is set to soar past 40°C, the nation is on high alert.
 Emergency services are prepared for catastrophic fire conditions and the public has been urged to have bushfire survival plans ready.
-Soccer matches and cricket games have been postponed nationwide due to the scorching heat.
+Soccer matches and cricket games have been postponed nationwide due to the scorching heat and the lack of outdoor fans.
 Australia’s health services advised the public to stay hydrated and to pay special attention to children and the elderly, as the sizzling temperatures can take a toll on health and safety.

 It’s no wonder that Safe Work Australia recently published comprehensive heat safety guidelines, titled “Managing the Risks of Working in Heat”.
 True to its purpose to improve work, health and safety across Australia, the Australian government agency explains in this guide the key procedures for staying safe when working in the heat.
 According to Safe Work Australia’s CEO Michelle Baxter heat is “a hazard in many Australian workplaces, whether work is performed indoors or outdoors.” ¹ With construction, manufacturing, warehousing, agriculture and mining counted among Australia’s top industries, the danger is real.